Have you ever wondered how a die cut sticker is manufactured? Or what happens between approving your design proof and receiving your stickers?

 Other industries adopted the process of die-cutting, including the sticker & label industry, and it's still widely used today (Source)

 You do not need a die-cutting machine to create die cut stickers.
-Especially if you are after basic shapes, you can find pre-cut sticker sheets you can simply print onto.
+Especially if you require basic shapes, in this case, you can find pre-cut sticker sheets you can print onto.

 However, if you want a perfectly cut shape or want to make die cut stickers for larger projects, you might find cutting your stickers manually very time-consuming.